Could Mussels Teach Us How To Clean Up Oil Spills?

 Engineers have been able to mimic the DOPA that mussels make by taking dopamine (yep, that dopamine — which plays a part in our brain's reward circuitry) and using it to synthesize a chemical called polydopamine, or PDA.
 And PDA can be turned into an adhesive similar to that of a mussel's byssus threads.

 You can do a lot of things with water and PDA.
-For example, one emerging research area that Darling and his colleagues explored involves using PDA to create an interface that repels charged particles and attracts water.
+For example, Seth Darling, a study co-author, and his colleagues explored using PDA to create an interface that repels charged particles and attracts water.
 This technology could help us clean up wastewater polluted with heavy metals.
 Other groups are working on membranes that attract oil but repel water, a technology that could be useful in addressing oil spills.

-"If you put an oil-water mixture against that membrane, the oil will transmit spontaneously through the pores and the water will stay behind," says Seth Darling, director of the Center for Molecular Engineering at Argonne National Laboratory and a study co-author.
-(To date, this technology has only been used on small simulated oil spills, he says).
+"If you put an oil-water mixture against that membrane, the oil will transmit spontaneously through the pores, and the water will stay behind," says Darling, director of the Center for Molecular Engineering at Argonne National Laboratory.
+(To date, this technology has been used only on small simulated oil spills, he says.)

 Blair Brettmann, a chemical engineer and assistant professor at Georgia Tech who was not involved in the study, says the review points to exciting developments for water cleanup.

-"There's so many things you can do with [these materials] — it's great to see them being applied [to this area]," she says.
+"There's so many things you can do with [these materials].
+It's great to see them being applied [to this area]," she says.
 Brettmann says that she usually sees mussel-inspired materials used as medical adhesives in wet environments.

 Brettmann and Darling agree that these materials must become more efficient before they're put to practical use.

 Darling and his colleagues find the challenges facing mussel-inspired chemistry exciting — he says that there's so much more about mussels' stickiness to learn.
-For example, their adhesion might work so well because they collaborate as colonies, and combine different amino acids to enhance stickiness.
+For example, their adhesion might work so well because they collaborate as colonies and combine different amino acids to enhance stickiness.

 "Oftentimes, Mother Nature is smarter than us, [because] she's had billions of years to come up with solutions," Darling says.
 "We're still learning from mussels."

 Susie Neilson is an intern on NPR's Science Desk.
-Follow her on Twitter here: @susieneilson.
+Follow her on Twitter: @susieneilson.